What is the Purpose of a Driveway Apron?

 • Erosion/Surface Deterioration

-To extend the longevity of your driveway apron, it is important that you attend to these issues before it turns to extensive damage.
+To extend the longevity of your driveway aprons, it is important that you attend to these issues before it turns to extensive damage.
 Remember: minor repairs are easy to do and quickly fix the issue, but if extensive damage compromises the structural integrity of your driveway apron, you might need to replace it entirely.

 Who Can Construct a New Driveway Apron?

 That is where concrete application experts come into the picture.
 If your municipality or HOA prefers to handle driveway aprons themselves, they may have city workers or hire third-party contractors to carry out this work.
 In case they want the work to be done by specific professionals, they might refer you to certain contractors.
-In situations where you are allowed to make these changes yourself, you can directly hire these professionals.
+In situations where you can make these changes yourself, you can directly hire these professionals.

 When installing a driveway apron, it is recommended to hire a skilled professional specializing in driveway installation.

 At Concrete Solutions of Atlanta, we value quality service and craftsmanship.
 Our six-step process outlines our approach to each unique project, adhering to your community’s regulations.
-To get started on your driveway apron project, feel free to call us at 678-493-7008.
+To get started on your driveway apron project, feel free to call us at 678-672-1901.
 Like us on Facebook and follow us on Twitter for more content.

 Ready to Get Started?